more

 Central Battery Systems are crucial emergency lighting solutions designed to support your lighting, fire safety and emergency backup systems.
 They are central power supply systems that protect your emergency and exit lights, exit signage and other life safety devices in the event of a power failure.
 They are also ideal for backing up critical equipment like fire alarms, security, and data centres.

 At BPC, we provide a range of Static Inverter Systems designed to support your emergency lighting needs by providing bright, reliable light, even in the event of power failure.
-Our PowerPro EL range of Static Inverters also feature dimming control and remote monitoring capabilities, all while complying with British and European emergency lighting standards.
+Our PowerPro EL range of Static Inverters also features dimming control and remote monitoring capabilities, all while complying with British and European emergency lighting standards.

 PowerPro EL300DSPPowerPro EL300DSP Static Inverter Systems